ChecinskiBartlomiej/edm/README.md

+I recalculate FIDs to reproduce Table 2 from the paper.
+I modify fid.py, generate.py and add reproduce_table2.py.
+I calculate FIDs on the fly, without saving images to the disk.

 ![Reproduction of EDM Table 2 rows A and F](assets/table2_repro_A_F-1.png)

 ## Elucidating the Design Space of Diffusion-Based Generative Models (EDM)<br><sub>Official PyTorch implementation of the NeurIPS 2022 paper</sub>